 Below I share what information we hope to learn about you and answer some common applicant questions about the Employment History section of the application.
 This is not high-level advice on how to demonstrate our accomplished criterion (for that, please read this blog post), but rather tactical guidance on what information to provide.

-Our team is familiar with many but not all organizations in the world.
-Here we are looking for a basic overview; a few sentences explaining what your firm does is sufficient.
+Our team is very familiar with many employers, but we don’t know all the organizations in the world.
+Help us understand what your employer does.
+We want a basic overview here; a few sentences explaining what your firm does is sufficient.
 It is also okay to copy and paste a brief summary from your organization’s marketing materials or other credible sources.
 If you work at a large, well-known firm, please use this section to tell us more about your division.

-We look at your resume and Letters or Reference to learn about your achievements and contributions to your organization(s).
-We encourage you to provide a few sentences (or bullet points) outlining your responsibilities.
-This is a very brief overview of your job description.
-Since you will probably not have enough space to list all your responsibilities, we encourage you to focus on the most critical parts of your job.
+In this section, we are looking for a few sentences (or bullet points) outlining your work responsibilities.
+Make this a very brief overview of your job description.
+You will probably not have enough space to list all your responsibilities, so focus on the most critical parts of your job.
+You will likely find a list of your responsibilities in the job description your organization has for your role.
 Note that this is different than the bullet points on your resume, which should highlight achievements and accomplishments versus simply listing responsibilities.

 Why do we ask this?
 Salary information demonstrates progress within a firm beyond your title.
 It also provides us with additional insight into your level of responsibility.

 “My work offers me a high level of responsibility but does not pay as much.
 Am I at a disadvantage?”

 We understand that different fields have different pay scales.
 An applicant earning a high salary in a lucrative industry is not categorically stronger than an applicant earning a modest salary in a less lucrative role.
 In some cases, salary information can be helpful when we evaluate candidates from well-represented industries, employers, or geographic regions.

 “I work outside of the United States and my salary is not in US Dollars.
 How should I report it?”